Hello and welcome to Great Passive Income Ideas .com, a site that is all about finding ways to make extra money on the side.

 3. Airline Miles Programs.
 Do you fly, travel, stay in hotels, or rental cars?
 Airline mile programs offer a lot of different points these days for things above and beyond just flying somewhere.
 At a minimum you should sign up and start collecting the points.
 Although I don’t travel a ton, I have managed to score myself enough points to have free magazine subscriptions for about the next two decades!

 4. Paid Surveys: What could be easier than clicking a few boxes regarding your opinion about something?
 Marketing companies are always after this kind of info and with the accessibility of the Internet they are willing to offer you cash and prizes to get it.
 Most surveys are short and only take less than 5 minutes to complete.
-You wouldn’t make millions, but it is a simple way to earn a few bucks here and there.
-Here are a dozen different sites to try.
+You won’t make millions of dollars, but it is a simple way to earn a few bucks here and there.
+To get started try this site here.